Types of treatment for brain tumours

 Your specialist is most likely to recommend chemotherapy to help relieve symptoms in advanced brain tumours or tumours that have come back.
 It may also sometimes be used before or with radiotherapy treatment.

 NHS guidelines say that everyone with a brain tumour should be under the care of a multi disciplinary team (MDT).
 An MDT is a team of health professionals who work together to decide on the best way to care for you.
-There are 2 different types of MDT involved in treating brain and central nervous system tumours.
-These teams work closely together, and some staff might belong to both teams.

-- Brain surgeons (neurosurgeons)
+- Brain and spinal cord surgeons (neurosurgeons)

-- Brain specialists (neurologists)
+- Brain and spinal cord specialists (neurologists)